-- o protect and enhance the life-supporting capacity of the land unit; - o protect and enhance the natural and physical resources of the land unit;
+- o protect and enhance the life-supporting capacity of the land unit, and - o protect and enhance the natural and physical resources of the land unit.

-- o provide for the social and economic wellbeing of the community by allowing for certain non residential activities where appropriate; and - o encourage development in less ecologically valued areas.
+o provide for the social and economic wellbeing of the community by allowing for certain non residential activities i.e. visitor accommodation, dairy etc where appropriate.